Bruce Brandfon - Council Chair

 James L. Buizer

-Jim Buizer is Professor in the School of Natural Resources and the Environment, and Director of Climate Adaptation and International Development in the Institute of the Environment at the University of Arizona, where he also holds faculty positions in Arid Lands Resource Sciences, and the Graduate Interdisciplinary Program in Global Change.
-In addition to his service on the Planet Forward Board, he serves as Chairman of the Board of Directors of the National Council for Science and the Environment, as Vice Chairman of the Board of Directors of Second Nature, Inc., on the Board on Global Strategies of the American Meteorological Society, and on the Task Force for the Global Framework for Climate Services of the United Nations’ World Meteorological Organization.
+Jim Buizer is Professor in the School of Natural Resources and the Environment and Founding Director of the Arizona Institutes for Resilience at the University of Arizona, where he also holds faculty positions in Arid Lands Resource Sciences, and the Graduate Interdisciplinary Program in Global Change.
+In addition to his service on the Planet Forward Board, he serves as Immediate Past Chairman of the Board of Directors of the National Council for Science and the Environment, and on the Executive Council of the Board of Directors of Second Nature, Inc.

 Prior to ASU he was Director of the Climate and Societal Interactions Office at the National Oceanic and Atmospheric Administration (NOAA) where he was responsible for providing vision and leadership of NOAA’s integrated, multidisciplinary research and applications grants program positioned at the climate and societal interface.
 He led the establishment of the International Research Institute for Climate and Society (IRI) and the Regional Integrated Sciences and Assessment (RISA) program.
 Jim received his degrees in Oceanography, Marine Resource Economics and Science Policy from the University of Washington, Seattle, Washington.
 He is a native Spanish speaker.

-As of July 2016, James H. Finkelstein is Professor Emeritus of Public Policy.
+As of July 2016, James H. Finkelstein is Professor Emeritus of Public Policy at George Mason University.
 Since joining Mason in 1989, he held a variety of administrative positions including serving as the founding Vice Dean of the School of Public Policy, Associate Dean of the College of Education and Human Development, and the founding Associate Director for the university’s Prince William Campus.

 Prior to joining Mason, he was Dean for Research, Development, Governmental Affairs and Planning at New York University's School of Education, Health, Nursing and Arts Professions.
 He has been a research administrator in the College of Education at The Ohio State University and as the special assistant to the Vice President for University Communications and Development.
 He started his career as an elementary school teacher in Cincinnati, Ohio.